 I hope the following information on the 5 most common kicking injuries helps you.
 As always feel free to drop me an e-mail or check out our website www.kickingworld.com and all our other sites like YouTube, Facebook and this Blog for everything football kicking and punting.

-Groin Injuries are commonly mis-diagnosed for Hip Flexor injuries and vice-versa.
+Groin Injuries are commonly misdiagnosed for Hip Flexor injuries and vice-versa.
 The reason being, the two muscle areas are very close to each other on the inner portion of your leg.
-A pulled groin muscle typically means you did something to your ‘adductor’ or inner region of thigh which is opposite of ‘abductor’ or outer region of thigh.
-For some reason I see more groin injuries with soccer players than I do with my kickers and punters.
+A pulled groin muscle typically means you did something to your ‘adductor’ or inner region of the thigh which is opposite of ‘abductor’ or outer region of the thigh.
+For some reason, I see more groin injuries with soccer players than I do with my kickers and punters.
 Possibly because the leg swing path of a kicking a soccer ball is a bit different than a football kick or punt.

 - Proper Stretching & Warming Up before Kicking or Punting

 - Strengthening of your ‘Core’ muscles. i.e. the Lower Abs, Oblique, Low Back, etc. (Your ‘Supporting Muscles’).

 Doing the above two steps will help alleviate some of the strain and pressure exerted by the groin and allow other muscle groups to help pull some weight.
 I also highly recommend wearing compression shorts when you kick and taking extra time to stretch your groin and hip area before you kick.
 The bottom line is to be smart when you train and when you kick.
 If you feel you are getting tired and your leg feels rubbery, weak or like you should stop kicking, then you should STOP immediately.
 I see too many kickers and punters who go those extra 4 or 5 balls and that is how they usually hurt themselves.
 Be deliberate in all you do, have a daily practice regime and be smart about your kicking/punting practices and your daily training program!